Active Travel Corridors

 ATCs can also connect to structures and trails such as bridges, staircases and shared-use paths.
 This ATC connects two cul-de-sac’s with a small footbridge.

-The Future of Corvallis ATCs
+Help Us Craft the Future of Corvallis ATCs